dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 ### eth_gasPrice {#eth_gasprice}

-Returns an estimate of the current price per gas in wei.
-For example, the Besu client examines the last 100 blocks and returns the median gas unit price by default.
+Returns an estimate of the current price per gas in wei
+* For example, the Besu client examines the last 100 blocks and returns the median gas unit price by default.

 **Parameters**